csc-training/hpc-python/docs/mooc/using-compiled-code/creating-cython-modules.md

 z = add(4, 5)
 ~~~

-Cython can transform the Python code into equivalent C-code utilizing Python API
+Cython can transform the Python code into an equivalent C-code utilizing the
-as:
+Python API as:

 ~~~bash
 $ cython3 my_module.py
 ~~~

-The result is a file **my_module.c**, which can be then compiled into Python
+The result is a file **my_module.c**, which can then be compiled into a
-C-extension.
-One can investigate the C-file, however, it is not meant for humans
+Python C-extension.
+One can investigate the C-file, but it is not really
-to read, and the length of file is over 3000 lines!
+meant for humans to read, and the length of the file is over 3000 lines!

-Normally, Cython language extensions are used in the modules so that they are no
+Normally, Cython language extensions are used in the modules so that they are
-longer valid Python, and therefor one normally uses **.pyx** ending in the file
+no longer valid Python.
+Therefore one normally uses **.pyx** suffix in the
-names of Cython modules, i.e. **my_module.py** would be made into
+file names of Cython modules to indicate this, i.e. **my_module.py** would be
-**my_module.pyx**.
+made into **my_module.pyx**.

 In order to make building of C-extensions from Cython easier, one does not
-normally use Cython directly from the command line, but via Python distutils
+normally use Cython directly from the command line but via Python distutils
 **setup.py** build file:

 ~~~python